efeslab/Pathfinder/README.md

 This version contains necessary code and step to reproduce the main scientific claims in the paper.

 Pathfinder is a scalable and accurate application-level crash-consistency tool.
-It leverages representative testing: a new crash-state space reduction strategy based on the key observation is that the consistency of crash states is often correlated, even if those crash states are not identical.
+It leverages representative testing: a new crash-state space reduction strategy based on the key observation that the consistency of crash states is often correlated, even if those crash states are not identical.
 Pathfinder supports testing both POSIX-based applications and MMIO-based applications.

 There are mainly two kinds of applications evaluated: POSIX-based applications and MMIO-based applications.